Skip to content

 common mistakes in Time Management

-• Overplanning: Packing your day with activities morning to night might appear to be effective, but it usually fails.
+• Overplanning: Packing your day with activities from morning to night might appear to be effective, but it usually fails.
 Life is uncertain-meetings overrun, work drags, and surprises come.
-These factors might cause stress and anxiety Leaving buffer time to transition, interruptions and thinking is one of the best time management techniques.
-It is not an option to be flexible, it is a necessity.
+These factors might cause stress and anxiety.
+Leaving buffer time to transition, interruptions, and thinking is one of the best time management techniques.
+It is not an option to be flexible; it is a necessity.

 • Chasing urgency: It is tempting to get lost in answering every notification or request that appears.
 However, not all that screams is important.
 One of the most effective time management techniques is learning how to differentiate between the urgent and the really important.
 Do work that will help you achieve your long-term objectives rather than responding to every fire drill.